imvks15-alt/ecommerce-analytics/README.md

 ### 2. Data Validation

-Fifteen categories of checks were run against staging data:
+Categories of checks were run against staging data validating both data and business rules.

-- Row counts
-- Empty string / NULL checks
-- Format validation (regex for IDs, dates, numerics)
-- Duplicate key detection
-- Date format validation
-- Chronological consistency (e.g., carrier date must not precede purchase date)
-- Business rule validation (e.g., delivered orders must have delivery dates)
-- Brazilian state code validation
-- ZIP code format validation
-- Geographic coordinate range validation
-- Foreign-key / orphan checks
-- Payment installment and value validation
-- Review score range validation
-- Product dimension validation
-- Category translation completeness

 Records identified as exceptions were **not deleted**.
 Each was handled during transformation according to its business meaning.

 ### 3. City and State Standardization

-A `city_aliases` reference table was built to normalize city names across customers, sellers, and geolocation.
+A `04_normalized_city_reference_table` reference table was built to normalize city names across customers, sellers, and geolocation.
 It handled:

 - Punctuation and whitespace variation
 - Trailing state codes (e.g., "sao paulo sp")